Biology Summer Research Opportunities for High School Students: Our Top 10

 9) Clinical Neuroscience Immersion Experience (CNI-X)

-Hosting Institution: Stanford University
+Hosting institution: Stanford University

 Format: In person (Stanford, CA) as well as online options available

-Application deadline: TBD
+Application deadline: March 1, 2024

 This 10-day program provides students with basic exposure to the study of neuroscience, psychiatry and brain science in addition to a potential chance to finish a cooperative capstone project.
-Students get the chance to work with Stanford professors and researchers and engage in exciting and cutting edge research in the standards of neuroscience, clinical neuropsychiatry, and other areas within neuroscience research.
+Students get the chance to work with Stanford University professors and researchers and engage in exciting and cutting edge research in the standards of neuroscience, clinical neuropsychiatry, and other areas within neuroscience research.
 In addition to participating in interactive lectures, students will also work in small teams to design solutions to pressing issues related to psychiatry, psychology, and neuroscience.

 10) Research in the Biological Sciences (RIBS)

-Hosting Institution: University of Chicago
+Hosting institution: University of Chicago

-Cost: $11,400
+Cost: $14,000

-Format: In-person (Chicago, IL)
+Format: In person (Chicago, IL)

-Application deadline: TBD
+Application deadline: January 18, 2024

 RIBS is a four-week intensive program that exposes students to a broad range of topics within biology, including molecular, micro- and cell biological lab techniques.
 Students get hands-on “bench” research experience.
 This course is taught using a project-based approach and moves from a basic survey of lab techniques to more applied learning.
-Students who participate in RIBS will spend most of their days in lab!
+Students who participate in RIBS will spend most of their days in the lab!
 Lectures and teaching material will also be provided to familiarize students with background knowledge and to introduce students to new ideas and concepts.
 Last but not least, students will participate in a research forum at the end of the course and everyone will get a chance to present their project results and findings.

 Want to Learn More?